kursatartar/codeway-case/README.md

-DevOps Case Study: CI/CD Implementation for Kubernetes Cluster This repository documents the steps and processes followed to complete the given DevOps case study.
-The focus was on implementing a CI/CD pipeline for deploying an application to a Kubernetes cluster, utilizing Helm, ArgoCD, and GitLab CI/CD.

-Table of Contents Introduction Environment Setup Docker Configuration Kubernetes with Minikube Helm Integration CI/CD Implementation GitLab Configuration Challenges and Troubleshooting ArgoCD Deployment Observations and Learnings Future Work

-Introduction This project aimed to build and deploy an application on a Kubernetes cluster using a fully automated CI/CD pipeline.
+his project aimed to build and deploy an application on a Kubernetes cluster using a fully automated CI/CD pipeline.
 The following technologies were utilized:

 Docker: For containerizing the application.
 Minikube: As the local Kubernetes cluster.
 Helm: For packaging and deploying the application.
 ArgoCD: For managing Kubernetes manifests.
 GitLab CI/CD: For automating the build and deploy process.
+ArgoCD: To manage infrastructure configuration and application updates in one system.

 Environment Setup Docker Configuration Installed Docker and verified the setup by running a simple container.
 Created a docker-compose.yml file and enabled Docker Swarm mode.
-Configured sensitive data using secrets:
+Configured sensitive data using secrets.